Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 ![position3](gs1_ace_images/position3.png)
 7. **Walk left** (don't run) for **exactly** 1 beat

-**Unequip everything on Isaac**, and make sure each character's PP is either full or less than 7.
+You should now be on the ACE tile.  **Unequip everything on Isaac**, and make sure each character's PP is either full or less than 7.
 Also make sure nobody's stackable items exceed 2.
 To test if you're in the right spot, you may save, then run Down.
 If you're off by 1-2 tiles, you'll pop out on a vine within a second.

-If you believe you're in the right spot, shift the player in slot 1 (activating slot 8).
+If you believe you're in the right spot, shift the player in slot 1 (activating slot 8), and save.

 ## Activating ACE
 Open and close the A menu and step Down + Left.
 The Tret cutscene should begin.
-If everything went correctly, then when it completes, you should see the camera jump down, and Debug Mode should be active.
+If everything went correctly, then when it completes, you should see the camera jump down, and Debug Mode will be active.

 To execute arbitrary code, Hold B and press Select to open the flag menu, and press L to scroll to the 6XX flag page.
 Here you can input code in raw binary (starting at address `02000100`).
 To run it, open and close the A menu again, then run Down until the Tret cutscene starts up again.
 When it completes, the code will be executed in thumb mode.